treeform/slappy/README.md

 **Source** represnts the sound playing in a 3d world, kind of like an abstract speaker.

-Euphony has the following functions:
+Source has the following functions:
   * stop() - Stop the sound.
   * play() - Start plaing the sound (if it was stopped before).

-Euphony has the following properites:
+Source has the following properites:
   * pitch - How fast the sound plays, or how low or high it sounds.
   * gain - Volume of the sound.
   * maxDistance - Inverse Clamped Distance Model, where sound will not longer be played.